 Sean Dunne asked Bertie Ahern to help sell asset in 2010, US court told

-Trial hears developer sought assistance from former taoiseach with SA resort sale
+Trial hears developer sought assistance from former taoiseach with S African resort sale

 Bankrupt property developer Sean Dunne’s alleged political connections led him to seek assistance from former taoiseach Bertie Ahern in selling a South African resort in 2010, his US civil trial has heard.